Evertras/simple-homemanager/02-basic-repository-setup.md

   home = {
     packages = with pkgs; [
       hello
-      # Doesn't matter if they're on new lines or not
+      # Doesn't matter if they're on new lines or not,
+      # they just need whitespace between them
       cowsay lolcat
     ];